Project 2: Designing a Relational Database

 - audio (interviews with witnesses)

-If you have access to software that can be used to produce an entity-relationship diagram of your proposed database structure feel free to use it.
+If you have access to software that can be used to produce an entity-relationship diagram of your proposed database structure, feel free to use it.
 However, hand-drawn and scanned diagrams are perfectly acceptable as well.
-If you don't have access to a scanner at home or work try your local library, Kinko's, or FedEx office.
+If you don't have access to a scanner at home or work, try your local library or FedEx Office store.

 This project is one week in length.
-Please refer to the course Calendar in Canvas for the due date.
+Please refer to the Canvas Calendar for the due date.

-- Upload your ER diagram to the Project 2 Drop Box in Canvas, 100 of 100 points.
+- Upload your ER diagram and narrative to the Project 2 Dropbox, 100 of 100 points.

 - Complete the Lesson 2 quiz.